 She is an active member of the Richmond New Music Collective (co-founder) and CoMA (Contemporary Music for All), with whom she has edited two volumes of new music for choirs, published by Peters Edition.
 She began the ongoing project Theorbo Today in 2021 to invigorate and extend the repertoire of the theorbo (long-necked cousin of the lute); the project has produced over two dozen new works for the instrument, through workshops, concerts and commissions.

-As a singer she enjoys contemporary song, especially premiering new works including those by Greg Rose, Rhiannon Randle and Tansy Davies, as well as singing early music in her ensemble Duo Maddalena, mainstream rep in her classical duo SopranoSoprano, and jazz/pop music in her a capella trio The Decibelles! www.decibellesuk.co.uk.
-She is artistic director of the new vocal ensemble Philomel, specialising in 17th century works and new commissions, with a focus on female composers. www.philomel.co.uk.
+As a singer she enjoys contemporary song, both as a soloist premiering new works including those by Greg Rose, Rhiannon Randle and Tansy Davies, and as director/performer with the experimental vocal ensemble the CoMA Singers.
+She also sings early music in the ensemble Duo Maddalena, mainstream rep in her classical duo SopranoSoprano, and jazz/pop music in her a capella trio The Decibelles!
+She is artistic director of the professsional vocal ensemble Philomel, specialising in 17th century works and new commissions, with a focus on female composers.
 She aims to demystify contemporary music, and spread the joy and satisfaction of musical performance to as many people as possible through her choirs, workshops, teaching, performances and her own pieces.